 Until December 31, 2020, we were externally managed by Pine River Capital Management L.P., our Former Manager.
 We entered into a definitive agreement with our Former Manager on October 10, 2020, pursuant to which we internalized our management on December 31, 2020, or the Internalization.
-We did not have any employees prior to the Internalization; our NEOs were employed by an affiliate of our Former Manager.
+Prior to the Internalization, our NEOs were employed by an affiliate of our Former Manager who provided them with base salary, annual cash incentives and benefits, and we reimbursed our Former Manager for certain executive compensation costs it incurred on our behalf.
+Although we did not directly pay regular cash compensation to our NEOs prior to the Internalization, we did grant them equity awards to align their interests with those of our stockholders.